jlapolla/blog/README.md

 memory (e.g. a file on disk).
 More generally, an object persists so long as it has at least one representation in some address space.

-### Distinction between object and representation
+### Object-representation distinction

 An object is a more abstract concept than a representation.
 An object may have multiple representations, yet all of its representations describe one object.

 **Discussion**

-Assume a software system that maintains a catalog of countries.
-The system has a class *COUNTRY* with attributes such as *name*, *capital_city*, *population*, etc. The system makes its data available online.
+Consider a banking system.
+The system has a class *ACCOUNT* with attributes such as *owner* and *balance*.

-A particular *COUNTRY* object, say *France*, may have representations in many places.
-For example: 1) in database files on disk on a central server, 2) in the memory of a user's web browser, 3) etc. All these representations aim to describe the object *France*.
+A particular *ACCOUNT* object, say John's account, may have representations in many places.
+For example: 1) in database files on disk on a central server, 2) in the memory of John's web browser, 3) etc. Each of these representations describe John's account, which is conceptually a single object.

-In an ideal world (i.e. the Grand Single Computer), updating the *population* of the object *France* immediately makes the new population available to all executions that refer to *France*.
-In the reality of distributed systems, there are multiple representations of *France*, and some of these representations may be unfaithful because they do not have the newly updated population.
+In an ideal world, updating the balance of John's account immediately makes the new account balance available to all executions that refer to John's account.
+In the reality of distributed systems, there are multiple representations of John's account, and some of these representations may be unfaithful because they do not reflect the newly updated account balance.

-Yet, conceptually, there exists a single object *France*, which has the newly updated population.
+Yet, conceptually, there exists a single object that is John's account, which has the newly updated account balance.
 Correcting unfaithful representations is a separate matter.
+For example, to correct the unfaithful representation in John's web browser, John may have to reload the page to see the newly updated account balance.

+This notion of an object conflicts with the standard object oriented definition of an object as a runtime data structure (this standard definition is closer to what we call a **representation**).

 ### faithful